jcrohde/netObservator/README.md

 sniffed.
 This will give you an overview of the hosts you are currently connected with.

-When you use netObservator at first time, it might be slow, since the host name needs to be extra resolved by a DNS server.
-It is the philosophy of netObservator that it is important to provide you the names of the hosts you are connected with.
-The domain name will be stored and netObservator will become faster.
+After sniffing information about all packets can be displayed and stored in XML files.
+These slices can be displayed after sniffing.

-After sniffing information about all packets can be displayed and stored in an XML file.
-You can also filter the sniffed packets by using search strings.
+You can search on these files.
+Moreover you can also edit filters for sniffing.

 For a quick start just select the device of your internet connection and click the "Run"-button.
 Then the program starts to sniff.
 If you press this button a